Fall campus

 The Fulbright-Idman Grant provides Finnish students an opportunity to pursue a master's degree in the U.S. and expand their horizons through cultural immersion.
 Senior secondary school (lukio) graduates from the Tampere City Region who have completed a bachelor's degree by the application deadline are eligible to apply for this grant.

-The application round for the academic year 2024-25 is now closed.
+The application round for the academic year 2025-26 is now closed.
+The next application cycle will open in February 2025 for the academic year 2026-27.

 The Purpose of This Program

-The purpose of the grant is to enable the awardees to carry out master studies at U.S. universities and at the same time act as ambassadors for the Fulbright Finland Foundation programs, Finland, and their home institution, sharing their culture and contributing to the relations between Finland and the United States.
-You can learn more about the background and history of the Fulbright Finland Foundation programs here.
+The purpose of the grant is to enable the awardees to carry out master's-level studies at U.S. universities and at the same time act as ambassadors for the Fulbright Finland Foundation programs, Finland, and their home institution, and to share their culture and contribute to the relations between Finland and the United States.
+Read more about the background and history of the Fulbright Finland Foundation programs.

 The Fulbright Finland Foundation works together with the Idman Foundation to increase U.S. study opportunities for Finns.
-Idman Foundation was founded on the will of Minister Karl Gustaf Idman (Secretary of State) in 1962.
-The foundation grants scholarships for senior secondary school graduates from the Tampere City Region to continue their studies in universities in the U.S.
+The Idman Foundation was founded on the will of Minister Karl Gustaf Idman (Secretary of State) in 1962.
+The foundation grants scholarships to senior secondary school graduates from the Tampere City Region to continue their studies at universities in the U.S.

 Program Benefits